History of Baku: Names in mediaeval sources

 Starting from the 13th century AD the name of Baku begins to appear in mediaeval European Sources.
 Spelling of the name varies from Vahcüh (Pietro Della Valle), to Bakhow, Baca, Bakuie and Backu.

-On the coins minted by Shirvanshahs name appears as Bakuya.
+On the coins minted by Shirvanshahs, the name appears as Bakuya.

 Other explanations

 Various different hypotheses have been proposed to explain the etymology of the word Baku.
 According to L.G.Lopatinski and Ali Huseynzade "Baku" is derived from Turkic word for "hill".
 K.P.
 Patkanov, a specialist in Caucasian history, also explains the name as "hill" but in Lak language.

 Prehistoric and ancient history

-Around 1000 years ago, the territory of modern Baku and Absheron was savanna with rich flora and fauna.
+Around 1000 years ago, the territory of modern Baku and Absheron was a savanna with rich flora and fauna.
 Traces of human settlement go back to the Stone Age.
 From the Bronze Age there have been rock carvings discovered near Bayil, and a bronze figure of a small fish discovered in the territory of the Old City.
-This have led some to suggest the existence of a Bronze Age settlement within the city's territory.
-Near Nardaran in a place called Umid Gaya, a prehistoric observatory was discovered, where on the rock the images of sun and various constellations are carved together with a primitive astronomic table.
-Further archeological excavations revealed various prehistoric settlements, native temples, statues and other artifacts within the territory of the modern city and around it.
+This has led some to suggest the existence of a Bronze Age settlement within the city's territory.
+Near Nardaran in a place called Umid Gaya, a prehistoric observatory was discovered, where on the rock the images of the sun and various constellations are carved together with a primitive astronomic table.
+Further archaeological excavations revealed various prehistoric settlements, native temples, statues and other artefacts within the territory of the modern city and around it.

 In the 1st century, Romans organized two Caucasian campaigns and reached Baku.
 Near Baku, in Gobustan, Roman inscriptions dating from 84–96 AD were discovered.
 The remnant of this period is the village of Ramana in the Sabunchu district of Baku.

 In the Life of the Apostle Bartholomew, Baku is identified as Armenian albanus.
 Some historians assume that during the existence of Caucasian Albania Baku was called Albanopolis.
 Local church traditions record the belief that Bartholomew's martyrdom occurred at the bottom of the Maiden Tower within the Old City, where according to historical data, a Christian church was built on the site of the pagan temple of Arta.

 A record from the 5th-century historian Priscus of Panium was the first to mention the famous Bakuvian fires (ex petra maritima flamma ardet – from the maritime stone flame emerges).
 Owing to these eternal fires Baku became a major center of ancient Zoroastrianism.
-Sassanid shah Ardashir I gave orders "to keep an inextinguishable fire of the god Ormazd" in the city temples.
+Sassanid Shah Ardashir I gave orders "to keep an inextinguishable fire of the god Ormazd" in the city temples.